Menu Close

 FieldMeaning

-ElcLastRunUpdatedFolderCountThe number of folders that were updated by MFA in its last run.
+ElcLastRunUpdatedFolderCountThe count of folders that MFA updated during its last run.

-ElcLastRunUpdatedItemCountThe number of individual items that were tagged (or untagged) by MFA in its last run.
+ElcLastRunUpdatedItemCountThe number of individual items that received the MFA tag (or untag) in its recent run.

-ElcLastRunTaggedWithArchiveItemCountThe number of items that MFA updated with an archive tag in its last run.
+ElcLastRunTaggedWithArchiveItemCountThe quantity of items that MFA adorned with an archive tag during its last operation.

-ElcLastRunTaggedWithExpiryItemCountThe number of items that MFA updated with an expiry (delete) tag in its last run.
+ElcLastRunTaggedWithExpiryItemCountThe number of items that MFA marked with an expiry (delete) tag in its most recent run.

-ElcLastRunDeletedFromRootItemCountThe number of items MFA deleted from the IPM folder tree in its last run.
+ElcLastRunDeletedFromRootItemCountThe count of items MFA bid farewell to in the IPM folder tree during its last run.

-ElcLastRynDeletedFromDumpsterItemCountThe number of items MFA deleted from the Recoverable Items folder structure in its last run.
+ElcLastRynDeletedFromDumpsterItemCountThe number of items MFA bid adieu to in the Recoverable Items folder structure in its last operation.

 Auto-Expanding Archive